 Inspired by an image of a blimp in a dictionary, three New Jersey natives decided to name their bigger and better sub shop Blimpie.
 Blimpie has been serving hoagies jam-packed with deli meats, cheese, veggies, and condiments since April 4th, 1964.

 Seasoned veterans of the business, Jack Fulk and Richard Thomas had a vision when they opened the first Bojangles' Restaurant in Charlotte, North Carolina in 1977.
-They saw a rising consumer demand for quick-service and sought out to separate their brand with distinctive flavors made from scratch, topped off with a festive restaurant design and friendly southern-style service.
+They saw rising consumer demand for quick service and sought out to separate their brand with distinctive flavors made from scratch, topped off with festive restaurant design and friendly Southern-style service.

 The world's first Whataburger opened its doors in Corpus Christi, Texas, in 1950.
 Equipped with zero restaurant experience, Harmon Dobson decided to realize his vision of a burger so big that diners couldn't help but say "What a burger!"
 After Dobson invented the original five-inch burger—which was a whole inch larger than other fast food burgers at the time—the speedy selling rate proved the burgers lived up to their name.

+When the two men started building Castles together, they started with #4," White Castle clarified on Facebook.
 Clad with just $700 and a lofty idea, Billy Ingram debuted his famous sliders in 1921.
-But if you look really close, you'll notice that the fortress-shaped joint is labeled "No. 4."
+But if you look close, you'll notice that the fortress-shaped joint is labeled "No. 4."
 Here's why: "Before partnering with Billy Ingram, our co-founder, Walt Anderson, operated three hamburger stands, but each lacked some of the defining characteristics of our Castles.
-When the two men started building Castles together, they started with #4,” White Castle clarified on Facebook.